Not that Kind of Investment: Tales of Time Commitment

 Travel with purpose: Travel is one of the biggest disruptors, but also the best opportunity to network and share your research group’s work.
-The cost of these great opportunities is time out of the office (with tasks continuing to smolder) and a return to a growing to-do list coupled with lost sleep and disruption of home life.
+The costs of these great opportunities are time out of the office (with tasks continuing to smolder) and a return to a growing to-do list coupled with lost sleep and disruption of home life.
 Identifying specific goals for work travel can help you decide whether a trip is worth the time, money, and effort.
 I will cover how I pick which talks and conferences to attend in my next blog post.

 Do not steal time: There are only so many hours in the day.
 If you keep taking hours from your personal time and giving them to work time, you are stealing time.
 Be firm on the amount of time you are working versus not working.
 I am not here to tell you how many hours you should be working (Twitter has that covered), only that working too many keeps you from doing the life things that need to get done and/or are enjoyable.
 Of course there will be times when you work more than others.
 But, there are only so many weeks you can tell yourself “I just have to get through this week” or “I just have to get through this month” before it becomes a problem.
 This has been a recurring problem for me, and part of the motivation of implementing some of these strategies.